pvtnator/SR1.20EN/README.md

 Note that #{myname} is not used, since in English there isn't much else to say than "I".
 For #{target}, it will either have the character's name or some kind of nickname, but in Japanese, a lot of the time it's "you", so sentence structure needs to be edited in that regard.
+If you want to use the autotranslate feature, you must install the python module pyperclip by running "pip install pyperclip" in powershell